Boglebrig Cocker Spaniels and Cockapoos

 I was introduced to cockapoos many years ago by family who breed Australian Labradoodles.
 It took me a long time to take the plunge and breed a litter - and I did my research before I even considered a mating - sussing out poodle breeders and assessing Cockapoo demand.
 One major issue I found with the cockapoo is the lack of professional reputable breeders out there - especially in Scotland and the client out there looking has a real minefield to search to find a decent breeder.
 So after about two years thinking about it I decided to take the plunge - I wasn't enjoying showing anyway so I wasn't really that bothered if it affected my showing prospects - (there is huge controversy in the showing world over the cockapoo as it is cross breeding) I have to say - so far all I have experienced is positives from my Cockapoo puppies - they are extremely friendly and intelligent little puppies and they are super cute and affectionate.
 At this moment in time Ive not come across any health issues and Infact find they thrive (hybrid vigour).

 The cockapoos I breed at the moment are mediums I own my own minature poodle stud dog and you can meet him at the puppy viewings he is an extremely kind and loving little dog and is extremely intelligent.
 The last time I checked the cockapoo is Infact the number one cross breed registered on the kennel club activity register - so I think it's safe to say that the little Cockapoo is here to stay and takes pride of place as being a renowned super family pet.
+All of our cockapoo puppies come with Kennel Club Activity Register Paperwork.
+This means that on the documentation the puppies date of birth is displayed, its description, both parents Kennel Club registration details are present and their relevant health tests - it also means that our puppies come with 5 weeks insurance in place the moment that you pick them up.
 There are several elements of the cockapoo that are appealing generally they have the merry nature of the cocker but have the intelligence and confidence of the poodle - giving a well balanced temperament .
 They aren't as cobby and stocky as the cocker but aren't as fine and as delicate as the poodle.
 The combination together seems to give a nice coat(fleece) which is full and wavy / curly but sheds a lot less than a cocker spaniels coat does - cockapoos are not hypo allergenic like the poodle - but do shed a lot less - helping mild allergy sufferers or those who want to avoid dog hair in the home.
 Cockapoos still need to be groomed and I recommend everybody uses a dog groomer every 3 months.